MD-11F-RR/Document-SwiftIO/DigitalIn.md

 ### Parameters

 `Mode` : The input mode.
 It can be pullDown, pullUp and pullNone.
+Reference the Mode enumerate below.

 ### Returns